Dharkan (TV series): Plot

-A drama serial about music loving Areen.
-She is the apple of the eye for her family.
-Unfortunately this full of life girl doesn't have long to live as she has a life threatening condition.

-The story starts with Areen speaking about her life and her parents worrying her condition.
-Daniyal is Areen'scousin and he falls in love with Areen.
+Dharkan is the story of the music-loving Areen.
+This full of life girl is adored by her family, but suffers from a life-threatening ailment and doesn't have long to live.
+The story starts with Areen speaking about her life and her parents worrying about her condition.
+Daniyal is Areen's cousin and he falls in love with Areen.
 But another entry in the story was of Zaran who was a playboy but he fell in love with Areen.
-The story in drama as their lives take a lot of twists with the new love in between (daniyal).At the end Like every story this story also ends with Areen and Zaran marrying each other.
+The story in drama as their lives take a lot of twists with the new love in between (daniyal).
+At the end Like every story this story also ends with Areen and Zaran marrying each other.